nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

 # Nordic-Signatory-Rights-Model

+# Note that this page is under construction !!

 Information about signatory rights is mainly registered in two different ways in various nations' business registers.

 1)	General provisions about signatory rights are registered either as free-text string or as textual code values, that specify terms for who can representent a legal entity.
 This is often only available in the national language.